 A growing number of Australians live in apartments.
-The compact city model presents many benefits.
-However, living close to each other also presents challenges.
+The compact city model presents many benefits, but living close to each other also presents challenges.

 Further reading: Contested spaces: living next door to Alice (and Anh and Abdullah)